rromannissen/rhoar-microservices-demo/README.md

 ```

 This is caused by [an issue in Hibernate that has been fixed in version 5.4.x](https://hibernate.atlassian.net/browse/HHH-12368).
 Since the Hibernate version used for the Orders service is 5.3.14, a warning is displayed including the full stack trace for this exception.
 Although annoying, this warning is harmless for this example and can be ignored.

+### Quarkus Kubernetes Config extension not available in 1.3.x